OfficeDev/Microsoft-Teams-Samples/samples/bot-initiate-thread-in-channel/java/README.md

+﻿---
+page_type: sample
+description: This sample app demonstrate is how to start a thread in a specific Team's channel using Bot Framework v4.
+products:
+- office-teams
+- office
+- office-365
+languages:
+- java
+extensions:
+ contentType: samples
+ createdDate: "12-12-2019 13:38:25"
+urlFragment: officedev-microsoft-teams-samples-bot-initiate-thread-in-channel-java

+---

-﻿# Microsoft Teams - Start Thread In A Specific Channel of a Team
+# Microsoft Teams - Start Thread In A Specific Channel of a Team

 Bot Framework v4 Conversation Bot sample for Teams.